omparay/OMPLibrary/README.md

 This part of the library will contain defined classes that are useful for certain development concerns.

 Example: The *"Parser"* class contains functions that simplify the parsing of JSON files or data into a generic `Dictionary<Sring,Any>`.

+## Unit Tests

+The library will include test cases for each extension and utility.
+These test cases can also serve as example code for anyone who would like to use these.